nikkijuk/pigeongram/README.md

 Open api 3 yaml format is used to describe user and messages api, "kotlin-spring" generator to generate base APIs and Api model (DTO) classes for spring boot rest controllers.

 Mongo db is  used locally to allow direct usage of JSON objects without database schemas - if different type of persistence is needed sql server is later taken in use.

+Camunda is used to implement "stateful retry".
+Datatabas backed process state allows easy implementation of retry and compensation actions.

 H2 db is used to persist process instances to single file.
 File is stored within project and allows easy setup and testing.